puppetlabs/puppet-docs/source/guides/custom_facts.markdown

 ### Fact Locations

 External facts must go in a standard directory.
 The location of this directory varies depending on your operating system, whether your deployment uses Puppet Enterprise or open source releases, and whether you are running as root/Administrator.
+When calling facter from the command line, you can specify the external facts directory with the `--external-dir` option.

 > **Note:** These directories will not necessarily exist by default; you may need to create them.
 If you create the directory, make sure to restrict access so that only Administrators can write to the directory.

-On Unix/Linux:
+On Unix/Linux/Mac OS X:

     /etc/facter/facts.d/ # Puppet Open Source
     /etc/puppetlabs/facter/facts.d/ # Puppet Enterprise